tedserbinski/www-jekyll/README.markdown

 ## Ted Serbinski
-- Ex-Silicon Valley entrepreneur and early stage startup investor leading the startup renaissance in Detroit.
+- Ex-Silicon Valley entrepreneur and early-stage startup investor fueling the startup renaissance in Detroit.
 - [Read more about me](http://tedserbinski.com/about/)